xseman/bysquare/README.md

 the Slovak Banking Association in 2013.
 It is incorporated into a variety of invoices, reminders and other payment regulations.

-## What it is
+## Why

-- Simple JavaScript library to encode and decode "PAY by square" string.
+It's simple, I couldn't find any implementation of "PAY by square" standard for JavaScript, so I decided to create one and share it with the community to help individuals and businesses to create QR codes for their invoices.

-- Aim to support simpe programming interface to encode and decode data for QR.
+## Features

-## What it is not
+- TypeScript support

-- Generating QR code images.
+- Compatible with Slovak banking apps
-- Parsing QR code images.
+- Runtime-independent JavaScript implementation

 ## Installation